 Regarding Order Sons of Italy World War II Memorial.

 Julian Tosi Sergeant, U.S. Army Air Forces.
 Service # 39414390.
 856th Bomber Squadron, 492nd Bomber Group, Heavy.
 Entered the Service from: California.
 Died: 20-Jun-44.
 Missing in Action or Buried at Sea.
 Tablets of the Missing at Netherlands American Cemetery, Margraten, Netherlands.
 Awards: Air Medal, Purple Heart.

 Barbieri, Italo V, Second Lt US Army, World War II.
 Date of death: 09/27/1944.
 Buried at: Section C Site 283, Golden Gate National Cemetery, 1300 Sneath Lane, San Bruno, CA 94066.

 Leandro Corrado Bortolazzo.
 A newspaper obituary mentions he died in Greenland while serving with the Coast Guard on November 29, 1945.
 His funeral service wasn't held until November 15, 1947.
 He was 27 years and 28 days old at the time of his passing.

 Credits.
 This page was last revised on January 27, 2018.
-This page originally submitted on January 24, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 50 times since then.
+It was originally submitted on January 24, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 103 times since then and 18 times this year.
 Photos: 1, 2, 3, 4. submitted on January 24, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Andrew Ruppenstein was the editor who published this page.